dankamongmen/notcurses/README.md

 portable, and definitely tested on less hardware.
 Sorry about that.
 Ultimately, I hope to properly support all terminals *supporting the features necessary for complex TUIs*.
 I would argue that teletypes etc. are fundamentally unsuitable.
+Most operating systems seem reasonable targets, but I only have Linux and FreeBSD available for testing.

 notcurses makes use of the Terminfo library shipped with NCURSES.